 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-structured skill description with strong trigger terms and clear 'what/when' guidance.
-Its main weakness is that the capability description is somewhat narrow (install + configure), which is appropriate for a setup-focused skill but could benefit from slightly more detail about what the setup enables.
+Its main weakness is that the capability description is somewhat narrow (install + configure), though this may be appropriate for a setup-focused skill.
 The explicit trigger phrases and product-specific terminology make it highly distinctive and easy for Claude to match correctly.

 | Dimension | Reasoning | Score |